Communication-Aware Multi-Agent Reinforcement Learning for Decentralized Cooperative UAV Deployment: Environment Modeling

-where $\mathbf{x}_{i,l}$ denotes the feature vector of entity $l$ as observed by UAV $i$.
 To obtain a fixed-size environment summary that is invariant to the number of sensed entities, we apply scaled dot-product attention with the UAV embedding as the query and entity embeddings as keys/values: { }

 where $d_k$ is the key dimension and $[;]$ denotes concatenation.
 The resulting $h^{(0)}_i$ is used as the per-agent input to the policy and as the initialization for communication message passing.